Revelation 3:7-22

 Philadelphia

-The city of Philadelphia was located in Natolia on the Cogamus River (in modern day Turkey) about twenty-five miles south-east of Sardis.
-Meaning "brotherly love", the city was founded in 190 BC by Attalus Philadelphus, the King of Pergamon (220-138 BC).
-Originally Philadelphia was built by the people of Pergamos to block barbarians from migrating into the province and although small it became a wealthy business center.
-A large portion of the population were Jews who persecuted Christians.
+The Roman city of Philadelphia was in Natolia on the old Cogamus River (in modern-day Turkey), about twenty-five miles southeast of Sardis.
+Meaning "brotherly love," the city was founded in 190 BC by Attalus Philadelphus, the King of Pergamon (220-138 BC).
+The king built Philadelphia to block barbarians from migrating into the province.
+Although small, it became a wealthy business center.
+Despite the city's wealth, the church was humble and devout.
+A large portion of Philadelphia were pagans and Jews who persecuted Christians.
 The city has been destroyed by earthquakes and rebuilt numerous times over the centuries.
+It remained a Roman city until it fell to the Turks in 1392.
+Philadelphia (now called Alasehir, city of God) still exists and boasts a population of 105,000.

 Laodicea

-A wealthy city on the Lycus River located seven miles northwest of Colosse (just south of Hierapolis and fifty miles east of Ephesus) in the Roman province of Phrygia (western part of modern day Turkey).
-Originally called Diospolis and then Rhoas, the city was renamed by King Antiochus II of Syria for his wife Laodice.
-Laodicea was a center of trade and banking and so wealthy that it minted its own money.
-The city was also famous throughout the Roman empire for its manufacture of fine linens, cloth, and carpets.
-Laodicea was the richest of the famous "seven cities" and also had an excellent medical school that produced a popular eye ointment.
-However, the city was plagued with a poor water supply and had to bring water in via a manmade aqueduct.
-Laodicea was destroyed by an earthquake in AD 60 but rebuilt by its well to do citizens.
-They had a growing Gnostic population which threatened Christianity and as we see in this passage (3:14-22), the church had a weak commitment to Christ.
-This was an ongoing problem for the city, Paul also worried about the faith of the Laodiceans twenty-five years earlier (Colossians 2:1).
-Even today the word Laodicean refers to anyone who lacks a strong religious or political commitment.
+A wealthy city on the Lycus River seven miles northwest of Colosse (fifty miles east of Ephesus and south of Hierapolis) in the Roman province of Phrygia (the western part of modern-day Turkey).
+Initially called Diospolis and then Rhoas, King Antiochus II (286-246 BC) of Syria renamed the city for his wife, Laodice.
+Laodicea was a center of trade and banking and was so wealthy it minted its own money.
+The city was also famous throughout the Roman Empire for its manufacture of fine linens, cloth, wool, and carpets.
+Laodicea was the richest of the "seven cities" and boasted an excellent medical school that produced a popular eye ointment.
+Temples and magnificent theaters filled the city.
+However, the town was plagued with a poor water supply and forced to bring in water via a manmade aqueduct.
+Laodicea was destroyed by an earthquake in AD 60 but rebuilt by its well-to-do citizens.
+The city had a growing Gnostic population which threatened Christianity, and as documented in this passage, the church showed a weak commitment to Christ.
+This was an ongoing problem for Laodicea; Paul worried about their lukewarm twenty-five years earlier (Colossians 2:1).
+Still today, the word Laodicean refers to someone who lacks a strong religious or political commitment.

 Philadelphia

-The city of Philadelphia was located in Natolia on the Cogamus River (in modern day Turkey) about twenty-five miles south-east of Sardis.
-Meaning "brotherly love", the city was founded in 190 BC by Attalus Philadelphus, the King of Pergamon (220-138 BC).
-Originally Philadelphia was built by the people of Pergamos to block barbarians from migrating into the province and although small it became a wealthy business center.
-A large portion of the population were Jews who persecuted Christians.
+The Roman city of Philadelphia was in Natolia on the old Cogamus River (in modern-day Turkey), about twenty-five miles southeast of Sardis.
+Meaning "brotherly love," the city was founded in 190 BC by Attalus Philadelphus, the King of Pergamon (220-138 BC).
+The king built Philadelphia to block barbarians from migrating into the province.
+Although small, it became a wealthy business center.
+Despite the city's wealth, the church was humble and devout.
+A large portion of Philadelphia were pagans and Jews who persecuted Christians.
 The city has been destroyed by earthquakes and rebuilt numerous times over the centuries.
+It remained a Roman city until it fell to the Turks in 1392.
+Philadelphia (now called Alasehir, city of God) still exists and boasts a population of 105,000.

 Laodicea

-A wealthy city on the Lycus River located seven miles northwest of Colosse (just south of Hierapolis and fifty miles east of Ephesus) in the Roman province of Phrygia (western part of modern day Turkey).
-Originally called Diospolis and then Rhoas, the city was renamed by King Antiochus II of Syria for his wife Laodice.
-Laodicea was a center of trade and banking and so wealthy that it minted its own money.
-The city was also famous throughout the Roman empire for its manufacture of fine linens, cloth, and carpets.
-Laodicea was the richest of the famous "seven cities" and also had an excellent medical school that produced a popular eye ointment.
-However, the city was plagued with a poor water supply and had to bring water in via a manmade aqueduct.
-Laodicea was destroyed by an earthquake in AD 60 but rebuilt by its well to do citizens.
-They had a growing Gnostic population which threatened Christianity and as we see in this passage (3:14-22), the church had a weak commitment to Christ.
-This was an ongoing problem for the city, Paul also worried about the faith of the Laodiceans twenty-five years earlier (Colossians 2:1).
-Even today the word Laodicean refers to anyone who lacks a strong religious or political commitment.
+A wealthy city on the Lycus River seven miles northwest of Colosse (fifty miles east of Ephesus and south of Hierapolis) in the Roman province of Phrygia (the western part of modern-day Turkey).
+Initially called Diospolis and then Rhoas, King Antiochus II (286-246 BC) of Syria renamed the city for his wife, Laodice.
+Laodicea was a center of trade and banking and was so wealthy it minted its own money.
+The city was also famous throughout the Roman Empire for its manufacture of fine linens, cloth, wool, and carpets.
+Laodicea was the richest of the "seven cities" and boasted an excellent medical school that produced a popular eye ointment.
+Temples and magnificent theaters filled the city.
+However, the town was plagued with a poor water supply and forced to bring in water via a manmade aqueduct.
+Laodicea was destroyed by an earthquake in AD 60 but rebuilt by its well-to-do citizens.
+The city had a growing Gnostic population which threatened Christianity, and as documented in this passage, the church showed a weak commitment to Christ.
+This was an ongoing problem for Laodicea; Paul worried about their lukewarm twenty-five years earlier (Colossians 2:1).
+Still today, the word Laodicean refers to someone who lacks a strong religious or political commitment.

 The way to salvation: